-- Antihistamines: Antihistamines are often the first medicines used to treat nasal allergies.
-They are available as pills, liquids, and in eye drops.
+- Antihistamines are available as pills, liquids, and eyedrops.
 You can buy many antihistamines over the counter, and others your doctor can prescribe.

-- Decongestants: Over-the-counter decongestants -- either pills, drops, or sprays -- help unblock nasal passages so you can breathe better.
-Don't use nasal sprays for more than three days, or they can make congestion worse.
+- Decongestants : Over-the-counter decongestants -- either pills, drops, or sprays -- help unblock nasal passages so you can breathe better.
+Don't use nasal sprays for more than 3 days, or they can make congestion worse.

 - Saline nose sprays: These can clean out allergens caught in your nose.

 - Eyedrops: Eyedrops can relieve itching and watering.

 Allergy shots or immunotherapy gradually help your body get used to your allergy triggers.
 They are usually recommended for people who have symptoms for more than 3 months each year.
 They can help lower your need for medication to control your symptoms.

 Also, the FDA has approved three under-the- tongue tablets that can be taken at home.
 The prescription tablets, called Grastek, Oralair, and Ragwitek, treat hay fever and work the same way as shots -- the goal is to boost your tolerance of allergy triggers.